Earth Notes: On G83-Lite: Solar Nanogeneration For Everyone (2009)

 Not everyone has the money or space for solar panels.
 Nor a wind turbine.
 Not everyone can make big property changes.
 Tricky for a poor student in a rented flat halfway up a tower block!
 But there might still be decent sunshine 'going to waste' in a southern window.
 And lots of people want to be part of the solution...

 I'd like it to be easy for almost anyone to do their bit for grid and planet.
 It shouldn't be harder than buying a new kettle.
 They should be able to buy a cheap off-the-shelf nanogenerator gizmo.
-Then plug it into an ordinary mains socket at one end.
+Then plug said gizmo into an ordinary mains socket at one end.
 At the other, connect a solar PV generating curtain liner or solar shutters.
 Bingo!

 These should be cheap and safe and simple to use.
 They would make use of more urban land to generate renewable energy.
 They would take the edge off electricity bills.
 They could also help make homes more comfortable by passively shading and insulating.